 May awaken you from sleepMay change when you eatMay last for a few minutes or several hoursFeels like unusually strong hunger pangsMay be relieved by taking antacidsNauseaVomitingLoss of appetiteBloatingBurpingWeight loss

 A perforated ulcer is a break through the wall of the stomach or duodenum.
 It causes sudden and severe pain.
+If you suspect this, call for emergency medical services right away.

 Meurer LN, Bower DJ.
 Management of